 He was becoming the conduit.

-And we just learned uh in the last few days that the Department of Justice Bruce Orr was keeping Andrew Weisman, who's on Robert Muller's team in the loop about the steel dossier, which now makes sense because in some of the text messages and correspondence that went back and forth between Bruce Orr and Christopher Steele.
+And we just learned in the last few days that the Department of Justice Bruce Orr was keeping Andrew Weissman, who's on Robert Mueller's team, in the loop about the Steele dossier, which now makes sense because in some of the text messages and correspondence that went back and forth between Bruce Orr and Christopher Steele, not only was Christopher Steele scared to death of Grassley's investigation,

-Not only was Christopher Steele scared to death of Grassley's investigation, he was hoping the fire walls would hold when Comey was about to testify before Congress, and he feared being exposed.
+he was hoping the fire walls would hold when Comey was about to testify before Congress, and he feared being exposed.

 Well, and he wanted questions and he wanted information funneled through Bruce Orr to the special counsel.

-Now we know that apparently Bruce Orr kept Mueller's deputy, his pit bull in the loop in all of this.
+Now we know that apparently Bruce Orr kept Mueller's deputy, his pit bull, in the loop in all of this.

 It gets very, very troublesome.

-And we'll get to some of the highlights of Meadows' letter in a second here.
+Sarah Carter's article today goes through all of that, and we'll get to some of the highlights of Meadows' letter in a second here.

-Uh Catherine Harridge also has a report out on Fox News.
+Catherine Harridge also has a report out on Fox News.

 She is reporting about Mark Meadows asking the DOJ on this very specific topic.

-We also know that the president is expected to declassify the redacted 20 pages of documents from the final visa warrant application that have never been made public, which allowed the FBI to spy on Carter Page.
+We also know that the president is expected to declassify the redacted 20 pages of documents from the final FISA warrant application that have never been made public, which allowed the FBI to spy on Carter Page.

 This was long after they knew that Hillary had paid for it.

-They never told the court that, and a number of other discrepancies and omissions that that are very troubling on a whole lot of levels.
+They never told the court that, and a number of other discrepancies and omissions that are very troubling on a whole lot of levels.

-Uh welcome both of you to the program.
+Welcome both of you to the program.

 Sarah, let's start with two of your reports here.

-Uh the FISA warrant itself was heavily redacted, and there was a big battle between Congress and the DOJ over the last three or four months in particular was when they really intensified over getting these twenty pages basically uh redacted so that the American people, unredacted so that the American people could see them, uh, and then they could expose what was actually happening.
+And there was a big battle between Congress and the DOJ over the last three or four months in particular was when they really intensified over getting these 20 pages basically redacted so that the American people, unredacted so that the American people could see them.

-We do know that a number of uh lawmakers have already made statements that there was significant exculpatory information that was withheld from the FISC court, that is from the top secret court in the land, that the FBI and DOJ purposefully withheld that information because they knew about it, and a lot of that had to do with Bruce Orr and his uh relationship with Christopher Steele.
+We do know that a number of lawmakers have already made statements that there was significant exculpatory information that was withheld from the FIS Court, that is from the top secret court in the land, that the FBI and DOJ purposefully withheld that information because they knew about it.

 I have also been told, I have also been told, and this is new news, that there is going to be information in those documents that will shock all of us, something that we will not expect.

-Now, because it is highly Are you talking about the 20 pages or I'm talking about the 20 pages?
+Are you talking about the 20 pages?

 I'm talking about the 20 pages.